Our Guide to Cancer Screening (+ Which Ones to Get and When)

 Let’s take a look at the cancer screenings typically recommended for the general public, with age and frequency guidance from the U.S. Preventive Services Task Force.

-Colon Cancer
+Colon cancer

 Screenings may continue until 75 years of age, after which a decision with your care team may be helpful to decide if additional screening beyond that age is beneficial.

-Breast Cancer
+Breast cancer

-After the age of 74, it is unclear if additional screening is beneficial, and so a shared decision discussion with your doctor can be helpful.
+After the age of 74, it is unclear if additional screening is beneficial, and so a discussion with your doctor can be helpful.
 As with all types of cancer, those with a family history of breast cancer may be recommended different screening types and at more frequent intervals.

-Cervical Cancer
+Cervical cancer

 Patients born with and who still have a cervix should receive cervical cancer screenings typically between the ages of 21 and 65.
 Cervical cancer is screened by a test called a pap smear, which is recommended every three to five years depending on the age of the patient.